juntylpro1/secure-enterprise/config-project.md

 To create a customized configuration, complete the following steps:

-1. From the **Select inputs** panel, enter values for the required fields for the deployable architecture configuration.
+1. From the **Security** panel, select the authentication method that you want to use to deploy to your target account.

-    You must select an authentication method for the project to deploy your configuration.
+    You must select an authentication method for the project to deploy your architecture.
 Add an API key by using {{site.data.keyword.secrets-manager_full}}.
-This authorizes the project to deploy to an account and is required to deploy your configuration.
+This authorizes the project to deploy to a target account and is required to deploy your configuration.
 For more information, see [Using an API key with Secrets Manager to authorize a project to deploy an architecture](/docs/secure-enterprise?topic=secure-enterprise-authorize-project).
     {: note}

+1. During validation, a Code Risk Analyzer scan is run on your architecture.
+Select the controls that you want to use during validation.
+You can use the **Architecture default** controls, or **Select from {{site.data.keyword.compliance_short}}** if you have a {{site.data.keyword.compliance_short}} attachment set up in your target account.

+    If you choose the **Architecture default** controls, the scan uses a [specific set of {{site.data.keyword.compliance_short}} rules](/docs/code-risk-analyzer-cli-plugin?topic=code-risk-analyzer-cli-plugin-cra-cli-plugin#terraform-scc-goals).
+Controls that the owner of the deployable architecture added that are also supported by {{site.data.keyword.cloud_notm}} projects are checked.
+Any extra controls that are not included in the list of supported {{site.data.keyword.compliance_short}} rules are not checked when you validate your configuration.
+If the owner of the deployable architecture didn't add compliance controls to their product, the full set of {{site.data.keyword.compliance_short}} rules is used. {: #cra-validate-failure}

+    To view the list of added controls, go the [{{site.data.keyword.cloud_notm}} catalog](/catalog){: external} and select the deployable architecture that you're configuring.
+The Security & compliance tab lists all of the controls that were added to the deployable architecture.
+    {: tip}

+    If you choose **Select from {{site.data.keyword.compliance_short}}** you must then select the {{site.data.keyword.compliance_short}} profile and version, followed by the attachment you want to use during validation.
+The attachment must be created in the target account that you want to deploy to.
+For more information on creating the {{site.data.keyword.compliance_short}} profile and attachment, see [Evaluating resource configuration with {{site.data.keyword.compliance_long}}](/docs/secure-enterprise?topic=secure-enterprise-security-compliance-scanning).

+1. From the **Required** panel, enter values for the required fields for the deployable architecture configuration.
 1. Optional: You can add values by going to the **Optional** panel.
 1. Click **Save**.
 1. Click **Validate**.
 The modal that is displayed provides more details about your in-progress validation.

-   When you validate your configuration, {{site.data.keyword.cloud_notm}} projects run a Code Risk Analyzer scan that includes a [specific set of {{site.data.keyword.compliance_short}} goals](/docs/code-risk-analyzer-cli-plugin?topic=code-risk-analyzer-cli-plugin-cra-cli-plugin#terraform-scc-goals).
-Controls that the owner of the deployable architecture added that are also supported by {{site.data.keyword.cloud_notm}} projects are checked.
-Any extra controls that are not included in the list of supported {{site.data.keyword.compliance_short}} goals are not checked when you validate your configuration.
-If the owner of the deployable architecture didn't add compliance controls to their product, the full set of {{site.data.keyword.compliance_short}} goals is used. {: #cra-validate-failure}

-   To view the list of added controls, go the [{{site.data.keyword.cloud_notm}} catalog](/catalog){: external} and select the deployable architecture that you're configuring.
-The Security & compliance tab lists all of the controls that were added to the deployable architecture.
-   {: tip}

    If the validation fails, you can [troubleshoot the failure](/docs/secure-enterprise?topic=secure-enterprise-ts-na-failures#na-checks-fail).
-Or, an administrator can review the results through the {{site.data.keyword.bpshort}} service and [override the failure and approve](/docs/secure-enterprise?topic=secure-enterprise-approve-failed-validation) the configuration to deploy anyway.
+Or, an administrator on the projects service can review the results through the {{site.data.keyword.bpshort}} service and [override the failure and approve](/docs/secure-enterprise?topic=secure-enterprise-approve-failed-validation) the configuration to deploy anyway.
 However, ensure that the pipeline failed due to the Code Risk Analyzer scan and not because of a validation or plan failure.
 It is not recommended to override a failure that is flagged due to a validation or plan failure as the configuration will not deploy successfully.
 For more information about security and compliance in projects, see [Achieving continuous compliance as an enterprise](/docs/secure-enterprise?topic=secure-enterprise-continuous-compliance).

 During the configuration and deployment process, monitor your [needs attention items](/docs/secure-enterprise?topic=secure-enterprise-needs-attention-projects).
 The widget reflects any issue that occurs in your configurations.
 {: remember}

+## Approving changes
+{: #approve-changes}

+After you validate your configuration, the changes must be approved by an editor or administrator on the projects service.
+Complete the following steps to approve changes:

+1. From the projects list, select a project.
+1. Check that there aren't any outstanding needs attention items on the **Overview** tab in your project.
+Needs attention items can block your ability to deploy.
+1. Go to the **Configurations** tab, and select a deployable architecture configuration.
+1. Click **Edit**.
+1. Click **View last validation**.
+1. Add a comment providing more details about the approval, and click **Approve**.

+If your validation failed due to the Code Risk Analyzer scan, an administrator on the projects service can [override the failure and approve](/docs/secure-enterprise?topic=secure-enterprise-approve-failed-validation) the configuration to deploy anyway.
+{: remember}

 ## Deploying your configuration
 {: #deploy-config}

-After you validate your configuration, you can deploy it to your target account.
+After you validate your configuration, and the changes are approved, you can deploy your configuration to your target account.
+You can deploy to any account that has authorized your project for deployments.
+For more information, see [Using an API key with Secrets Manager to authorize a project to deploy an architecture](/docs/secure-enterprise?topic=secure-enterprise-authorize-project).

+1. From the **Configurations** tab in your project, click on the name of your configuration.
+Then, click **Edit**.
 1. Review the input values and make any necessary changes.
-1. Check that there aren't any outstanding needs attention items.
-Needs attention items can block your ability to deploy.
 1. Click **Deploy**.
 This action includes preparing your resources to deploy, which can take a few minutes.
 You are notified when the deployment is successful.
 1. Review the outputs from the deployable architecture.